The location where Veronica Guerin was shot dead

 At around 12:30 p.m. on June 26th, 1996, Guerin left Naas District Court after appearing on a speeding charge.
 She then drove 20 kilometers along the N7 Naas Road towards Dublin.

-Shortly before 1 p.m., Guerin's red Opel Calibra came to a stop near the traffic lights at the junction between Naas Road and Boot Road.
+Shortly before 1 p.m., Guerin stopped her red Opel Calibra at the traffic lights beside the junction between Naas Road and Boot Road.

 While the journalist was sitting at the traffic lights and talking on the phone, a white motorcycle pulled up beside the driver's side of her car.